brson/multirust/README.md

 `multirust` saves settings and toolchains per user in `~/.multirust`.
 The directory is initialized when using the `multirust` command to set the default channel, or when setting an override or updating for first time.
+The name of this directory can be controlled with the `MULTIRUST_HOME` environment variable.

 # Can you trust Rust binaries?